Sunefei/sunefei.github.io/_pages/about.md

 News
 ------
+- [2024.5] Our paper "[G-Retriever: Retrieval-Augmented Generation for Textual Graph Understanding and Question Answering](https://arxiv.org/abs/2402.07630)" is released on Arxiv.
 - [2024.5] Our paper "Chromosomal Structural Abnormality Diagnosis by Homologous Similarity" is accepted by KDD 2024 (ADS).
 Congrats to Juren Li!
 - [2024.5] Our paper "[Exploring Correlations of Self-supervised Tasks for Graphs](https://arxiv.org/abs/2405.04245)" is accepted by ICML 2024.
 Congrats to Taoran Fang!